11 Sources

 Copy Link

-OpenAI has agreed to acquire Windsurf, an AI-assisted coding platform, for $3 billion.
-This strategic move aims to strengthen OpenAI's position in the competitive market for AI-driven coding assistants and enhance its offerings for developers.
+OpenAI is set to acquire Windsurf, an AI-powered coding platform, for $3 billion.
+This move aims to strengthen OpenAI's position in the competitive AI-assisted software development market and expand its offerings for developers.

-Windsurf, formerly known as Codeium and initially launched as Exafunction, was founded in 2021 by MIT graduates Varun Mohan and Douglas Chen 3.
-The company has evolved from a GPU optimization platform to a comprehensive AI-assisted coding tool, attracting over 800,000 developer users and 1,000 enterprise customers 2.
-Prior to the acquisition, Windsurf was in talks with investors to raise funding at a $3 billion valuation, up from its previous valuation of $1.25 billion 4.
+Windsurf, formerly known as Codeium and Exafunction, was founded in 2021 by MIT graduates Varun Mohan and Douglas Chen.
+The company has evolved from a GPU optimization platform to a comprehensive AI-native integrated development environment (IDE) 14.
+Windsurf's key features include:

 Analytics India Magazine